conor-mccaffrey/pands-project2021/README.md

 plt.savefig('sepalLengthHist.png') # saving output to specified .png file

 ```
 I leaned heavily on Seaborn and Matplotlib libraries for creating the histograms.
 I edited the features in order to make the histograms more aesthetically pleasing and therefore more accessible for the end-user.
-I set different axes limits for each histogram to aid their appearance and added 'y-axis' gridlines as I did not see the benefit of 'x-axis' gridlines.
+I set different axes limits for each histogram to aid their appearance.
 I removed the density line as it is not requested for the task and changed the 'alpha' setting (from it's default of 0.5) to alter the transparancy of the graph.

 #### *Histogram Analyses*
 ![sepalLengthHist](https://i.imgur.com/i6X0u9V.png)